YuminZh/Steel_Treatment/README.md

 # Steel_Treatment
-Codes developed for the final project of Spring 2019 24-786, Bayesian Machine Learning, in the Mechanical Engineering department at CMU.
+Spring 2019 24-786, Bayesian Machine Learning, in the Mechanical Engineering department at CMU.

 In the repository of steel_treatment by YuminZh, there are 4 python scripts.